FutureForwardAgentics/comfy-mcp-server/README.md

 ## Overview

-This script sets up a server using the FastMCP framework to generate images based on prompts using a specified workflow.
-It interacts with a remote Comfy server to submit prompts and retrieve generated images.
+This MCP server uses the FastMCP framework to generate images based on prompts using a specified workflow.
+It interacts with a remote ComfyUI server to submit prompts, retrieve generated images, and save them to disk.

 ## Prerequisites